a-watkin/fcc-wiki-search/README.md

 # Wikipedia search

-Web page that allows users to search for wikipedia articles and displays the results with title and brief description.
+Web page that allows users to search for Wikipedia articles and displays the results with title and brief description.

-The wikipedia API is used to get the results which are displayed on a very minimalistic page.
+The Wikipedia API is used to get the results which are displayed on a very minimalistic page.

 All links open in a new tab.

-A random page can also be opened.
+A random article can also be opened.

 This project was done as part of Free code camps front end assignments.